agtaz19/agtaz19.github.io/README.md

 ## Project Status

-The website is currently live and functional
+The website is currently live and functional.

 ### Project Status & Plans

 - **Current Version:** v0.2.0
 - **Development Stage:** Live
-- **Last Updated:** December, 2025
+- **Last Updated:** August, 2025

-The website is live with three known issue(s):
+The website is live with these known issue(s):

 1. N/A

 I am planning to add:

-1. Slightly more interactive torus
-2. Update resources to be less vague and more personalized
+1. Update resources to be less vague and more personalized
     - Add career advice:
         a.
 "How To Do What You You Love" - Y Combinator
         b.
 "Hell Yeah Or No" - Derek Sivers
         c.
 "How To Pick A Career" - Tim Urban
         d.
 "Make Your Work Your Calling" - Arthur Brooks
         e.
 "Guide To Career Planning" - Marc Andreessen
+2. Update Repo Layout in ReadMe

 ## Methodology & Workflow